Supply-chain pre-flight gate

 slsa-verifier confirms the binary was produced by the trusted SLSA builder from this source — at this tag.

 // This recipe is kept byte-for-byte in lock-step with docs/RELEASE.md (CI-enforced).
-Set REPO and TAG to the real values; the identity regex and --source-tag pin the signature and provenance to this repository’s release workflow at that tag.
+REPO and TAG are set to the real v0.1.0 values above — set BIN to your platform’s artifact; the identity regex and --source-tag pin the signature and provenance to this repository’s release workflow at that tag.